5 Sources

 1

 .
-The original page, posted on May 5, outlined how the three tech giants would hand over their frontier AI systems to the department's testing team for evaluation of cyberattack vulnerabilities, military-misuse risks, and national security flaws4
+The original announcement, posted on May 5, outlined how the three companies would submit their frontier AI systems to the department's testing team for evaluation of cyberattack vulnerabilities, military misuse risks, and national security risks1

 .Source: Market Screener

-Neither the US Commerce Department nor the Trump White House provided immediate comment on why the security test details deleted from the site, and there has been no public statement from Microsoft, Google, or xAI regarding the change
+Neither the Commerce Department nor the Trump White House responded to requests for comment on why the security test details deleted from the public-facing site

 1